nottrobin/robinwinslow.uk/_articles/avoid-dropped-connections-in-nginx-containers.md

 ## SIGQUIT to the rescue

-What we need instead is to send a SIGQUIT signal to ask nginx to perform a graceful shutdown, where it will wait for open connections to close before quitting.
+What we need instead is to send a `SIGQUIT` signal to ask nginx to perform a graceful shutdown, where it will wait for open connections to close before quitting.

-If we  [add “STOPSIGNAL SIGQUIT” to the Dockerfile](https://gist.github.com/nottrobin/79087f07efab61f013c6e7e519a96ad8) then we can instead see curl exit gracefully with a [successful 200 response](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success), and `docker stop` wait (in this case, for 8.51 seconds) until it’s done so:
+If we  [add `STOPSIGNAL SIGQUIT` to the Dockerfile](https://gist.github.com/nottrobin/79087f07efab61f013c6e7e519a96ad8) then we can instead see curl exit gracefully with a [successful 200 response](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success), and `docker stop` wait (in this case, for 8.51 seconds) until it’s done so:

     $ docker build -t delay-image .
     ...